robinboncoeur/Projects/docs/family/index.md

 But if your instinct is “no, the crudity belongs in the voice,” I’d stick with your approach.

-If you paste the full entry once you’ve checked the hard copy (especially the missing noun after “Schon am ersten Tag hatten wir ein…”), I can produce a single, unified translation in consistent diary voice — and then a *side-by-side* sanitized alternative for your brother (if he insists), without changing your preferred version.
+If you paste the full entry once you’ve checked the hard copy (especially the missing noun after “Schon am ersten Tag hatten wir ein…”), I can produce a single, unified translation in consistent diary voice — and then a *side-by-side* sanitized alternative for those who might insist on it, without changing your preferred version.

 <hr style="height:16px;border-width:0;color:navy;background-color:purple">